 Before fully committing to a grout colour, do a test section.
 Mask off a small tile area and try out potential shades.
 Seeing how well they blend can help you visualise if tones pop tiles or overwhelm them.
 Be willing to experiment until you find the hue that best suits your bathroom’s light, style, and intended aesthetic.
 The right grout choice can beautifully finish your renovation.

 It’s important to evaluate the tile and other material characteristics carefully.
-Ceramic, porcelain and natural stone tiles generally require sanded grout, as the small aggregate helps reduce cracking from minor shifting or settling.
+Ceramic, porcelain, and natural stone tiles generally require sanded grout, as the small aggregate helps reduce cracking from minor shifting or settling.
 The grout is also more forgiving of any imperfections in the tile.

 For smooth tile surfaces like polished stone, glass or glazed wall tile, opt for non-sanded or epoxy grouts to avoid scratching.
 Consider also the level of moisture each surface will be exposed to.
 High-traffic shower walls and floors demand waterproof epoxy grout, creating a durable, long-lasting seal.